smilecs/ketro/README.md

 - Note Using the Kobserver with the returned api response is optional, but recommended for proper error handling.

 There are situations where you may want to have a separate request method and a separate LiveData object update when the request resolves.
-In these kind of scenarios, instead of calling `doRequest()`, we would call `executeRequest(liveData: MutableLiveData<Wrapper<R>>)` or use the Coroutines helper as described above.
+In such scenarios, instead of calling `doRequest()`, we would call `executeRequest(liveData: MutableLiveData<Wrapper<R>>)` or use the Coroutines helper as described in the next section.
 This method needs the specified response type to be wrapped with the `Wrapper` class in Ketro so it can propagate errors effectively.
 Internally all the methods wrap each object with the Ketro Wrapper.